About me

 Professional experience

-I am an experienced, accredited humanistic psychotherapist who works with adults on an individual basis in North and Central London.
-My training was a rich experiential process of learning and growth at Spectrum, a London-based psychotherapy centre.
-Since starting my practice, I have continued to develop my work in ongoing professional groups over many years.
-I use a range of approaches, including Gestalt, Transactional Analysis and Stanley Keleman’s Formative Psychology®.
+I am an accredited humanistic psychotherapist with thousands of hours of clinical experience over the course of more than a decade.
+I work with adults on an individual basis and in a men’s therapy group in North and Central London.
+My training was a rich experiential process of learning and growth at Spectrum, a London-based humanistic psychotherapy centre.
+Since starting my practice, I have continued to deepen my work in ongoing professional groups and through continuing professional development.
+I use a range of approaches, including Gestalt, Transactional Analysis and Stanley Keleman’s somatic emotional approach, Formative Psychology®.
 Read more about how I work.

-I’ve worked in the statutory and voluntary sector in health and social care settings, community development, communications and consultation.
+I’ve worked in the statutory and voluntary sectors in health and social care settings, community development, communications and consultation.
 This has included working with older people, people who have had strokes and people with HIV/AIDS.
-I originally went to art college and more recently have worked with art and design students affected by mental health problems and disabled students.
+I originally went to art college and, before becoming a full-time therapist, worked with disabled art and design students and those affected by mental health problems.
 As part of my training I worked as a volunteer at the West London Centre for Counselling, a free service for Hammersmith and Fulham residents.

-I am an accredited member of the British Association for Counselling and Psychotherapy (BACP) – this means I have gone through a rigorous process to meet its higher standard as a competent, ethical and independent practitioner.
-I work within the BACP Ethical Framework. and hold professional indemnity insurance.
+I am an accredited member of the National Counselling and Psychotherapy Society (NCPS), one of the main accrediting professional bodies in the UK.
+This means I have gone through a rigorous process to meet its higher standards as a competent, ethical and independent practitioner.
+I hold professional indemnity insurance.

 My training